OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/checking_partials.rst

 .. embed-test::
     openmdao.core.tests.test_check_derivs.TestCheckPartialsFeature.test_set_step_global

 Here, we show how to set the method.
-In this case, we use Complex Step on TrickyParaboloid because the finite difference is less accurate.
+In this case, we use complex step on TrickyParaboloid because the finite difference is less accurate.
 However, we choose here to use this setting for all comps.

-**Note**: You need to set :code:`force_alloc_complex` to True during setup to utilize Complex Step during a check.
+**Note**: You need to set :code:`force_alloc_complex` to True during setup to utilize complex step during a check.

 .. embed-test::
     openmdao.core.tests.test_check_derivs.TestCheckPartialsFeature.test_set_method_global